 Description: This course covers an overview of commonly available software tools used in health care, including introduction to encoding tools and computer assisted coding software used in health data processing.
 It includes an introduction to the electronic health record (EHR) process and the various health information systems currently used in health care delivery in the US.
 Laboratory fee applies.

 HIT 156 - Medical Coding CPT

-Prerequisites: HIT 151 (with a grade of C or better) or permission of the Chairperson.
+Prerequisites: HIT 151 and AHS 225 or AHS 131 or BIO 101 (with a grade of C or better) or permission of the Chairperson.